huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 ```
    while true; do bash messageClient.sh; sleep 3; done
    ```

-If you want to execute a command just message your command to anyone (or anyone can message you) followed by a semicolon and it will be executed!
+# Running commands through iMessage

-This is a crude remedy to what Apple seems to want to obfuscate.
+If you want to execute a command, just message your command to anyone (or anyone can message you) followed by a semicolon and it will be executed!

 # Notes